NVIDIA/DALI/docs/math.rst

 .. note::
     Type promotion is commutative.

-For more than two arguments, the resulting type is calculated as reduction from left to right
+For more than two arguments, the resulting type is calculated as a reduction from left to right
-- first calculating the result of operating on first two arguments, next between that intermediate result and thirs argument and so on, untill we have only the result type left.
+- first calculating the result of operating on first two arguments, next between that intermediate result and the third argument and so on, until we have only the result type left.

 Supported arithmetic operations
 -------------------------------